DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 Hint: NoHint

-Explanation: Arbitrage is an investment strategy in which an investor (a.k.a.
-Arbitrageurs) simultaneously buys and sells the same asset in different markets(either AMM or some other market) to profit from tiny differences in the asset's listed price.
+Explanation: Slippage is the difference between the expected price of an order and the price when the order executes (due to the volatility of cryptocurrency prices).

-Sub Topics: amm
+Sub Topics: traders

 ---